 - Meshakhte the Miner / the Laborer [Low Caste], Industry/Labor

-- Msakhuri the Servant / the Homemaker [Low Caste], Community
+- Msakhuri the Servant / the Homemaker [Low Caste], Protection (Unearthed Arcana)

-- Vaeltava the Casteless / the Wanderer [Casteless], Trickery
+- Vaeltava the Casteless / the Wanderer [Casteless], Grave (Unearthed Arcana) or Trickery

 The domains of 5th edition do not quite match my needs for dwarven and gnomish religion.
-I hope to post some homebrew creations at a later time, which I will link back to this post.
+While Unearthed Arcana has provided a few new options, there are still a few lacking.
 Italicized domains above are thematic stand-ins until an appropriate domain is found/created.